Estimated reading time: 7 minutes

 Life on the farm is full of lots of little jobs

-Focusing on crunch time in the garden
+Focusing on important times in the garden

 Growing fruit is seasonal.
 Most fruit trees only have a single crop each year.
 While that restricts the job of harvesting to a short time, it can be intense!